Skip to main content

 • Impose disciplinary sanctions or other forms of punishment

 • Conduct investigations (Please note that incident reports may be routed to one or more of the following university entities: the Bias Support & Education Team, Human Resources, Affirmative Action, Title IX, University Police, or Student Life.
-We will work to direct your report the the appropriate office while upholding confidentiality.)
+We will work to direct your report to the the appropriate office while upholding confidentiality.)